tomfiq/fire-detection-himawari-firms/README.md

   url       = {https://doi.org/10.5281/zenodo.17873839}
 }

-For questions or issues, feel free to open an issue on the repository or contact the corresponding author.
+For questions or issues, feel free to open an issue on the repository or contact the corresponding author email: tomfiq@gmail.com